mrredo/govaluate/README.md

 you can use this in the expression like this

     "foo.Bar.value >= foo.bar"

+If a field doesnt exist it will return nil value.

 If you have structs in your parameters, you can access their fields and methods in the usual way.
 For instance, given a struct that has a method "Echo", present in the parameters as `foo`, the following is valid: